 - Juneteenth 2009 “Hometown Hero” by the City of Daytona Beach.

-Kennedy is a supporter of the London Symphony Orchestra; the American Heart Association; the Victory Junction Gang; the Daytona Beach Museum of Arts and Sciences; and she she sits on the Board of Advisors for the Moffitt Cancer Center.
+Kennedy is a supporter of the Halifax Habitat for Humanity; the American Heart Association; the Victory Junction Gang; and, the Daytona Beach Museum of Arts and Sciences.
+She is a member of The NASCAR Foundation Board of Directors and the Moffitt Cancer Center Board of Advisors.